KaiStraka/canard-rocket-flight-code/README.md

 **Canard and LED info:** The canards have a gimbal range of 54 degrees in either direction.
 If the gimbal limit is exceeded, the canards will lock into their norm positions until power off.
 A solid green LED indicates IMU calibration, a flashing blue LED indicates free canard control, a flashing red LED indicates canard lockout.
 A solid blue or red LED indicates system crash.
 All LED functions are in `pixel_led.py`.
 For more information regarding the canard / avionics design I have linked a document [here](https://docs.google.com/document/d/1uXeId4Mfnxq4ZopFuHwwOyrJ0xR5f6XVzR0FfVpXOtQ/edit?usp=sharing).

 **Logging:** Due to memory limitations within the microcontroller, data logging is not continuous.
-Instead a preset altitude trigger (8 meters) will begin noting the maximum altitude achieved, and will log this altitude in `alt_data.txt` after 20 seconds of trigger activation.
+Instead a preset altitude trigger (8 meters) will begin noting the maximum altitude achieved, and will log this value in `alt_data.txt`, twenty seconds after trigger activation.
 Upon canard lockout the altitude at the time of lockout will also be recorded, alongside the max alt into `alt_data.txt`.

 ## <brb>
 **PID Control Loop**